drieslab/Giotto/.github/CONTRIBUTING.md

 Following a particular programming style will help programmers read and understand source code conforming to the style, and help to avoid introducing errors.
 Here we present a small list of guidelines on what is considered a good practice when writing R codes in Giotto package.
 Most of them are adapted from [Bioconductor - coding style](https://bioconductor.org/developers/how-to/coding-style/) or [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml).
 These guidelines are preferences and strongly encouraged!

 - **Naming**
-    - Use camelCase for user-facing exported function names.
+    - Use camelCase for Giotto user-facing exported function names. (`functionName()`)
+    - Use snake_case for non-user-facing exported functions, which are essentially any functions not directly related to commonly used data processing, analysis, and visualization. (`function_name()`)
-    - Use snake_case for non-exported functions.
-For example: `'non_exported_function'`
+    - Use "." prefix and snake_case for internal non-exported functions. (`.function_name()`)
     - Use snake_case for parameter names.
-    - Do not use "." as a separator (in the S3 class system, some(x) where x is class A will dispatch to some.A).
+    - Do not use "." as a separator in function naming. (in the S3 class system, some(x) where x is class A will dispatch to some.A)

 - **Use of space**
     - Do not place a space before a comma, but always place one after a comma.
 This: `a, b, c`.